 We all know Ginger as it features as an ingredient in a range of cuisines apart from providing several health benefits.
-But before you get the clean flesh of this rhizome, its skin needs to be peeled.
+But how do you peel ginger for getting clean rhizome flesh?

 1) Peel Ginger by Spoon